vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

   tags: [
     # Set the information about the Tag player.
     {
-      # Specify the Tag name defined in Nebula Graph.
+      # Specify the Tag name defined in NebulaGraph.
       name: player
       type: {
         # Specify the data source file format to CSV.
         source: csv

-        # Specify how to import the data into Nebula Graph: Client or SST.
+        # Specify how to import the data into NebulaGraph: Client or SST.
         sink: sst
       }